idia-astro/idia-astro.github.io/containers.md

 * `singularity run casa-stable.img`

-From the Jupter Hub simply open a notebook selecting the desired container from the `new` menu,
+From the Jupter Hub simply open a notebook selecting the desired container from the `new` menu.

 ### Reporting a bug / Requesting Software
 Visit our [Github][github-containers] repo and open an **Issue**.